michalmokros/task-mgmt-app/readme.md

 - [ ] Static Code Analysis + Coverage Report
 - [ ] Run NodeJS Application in Docker Container
 - [ ] Create Entity Relationship Diagram for the database
+- [ ] Use Advanced Database Manipulation (Migrations and Volume Storage)

 ### Logic

 - [ ] Ensure that Project can have some limited number of Tasks
 - [ ] Use more advanced pagination(start, cursor) of results for requests that list entities
-- [ ] Pump up Authentication/Authorization
+- [ ] Pump up Authentication/Authorization (Sign Up/In, Reset Password)
+- [ ] Security Measures - Rate Limiting, CSRF, HSTS, ...